New Bayreuth Wagner museum confronts family Nazi ties head on

 This dark side to Bayreuth has been on display in the city before, notably with an exhibition on the "Green Hill", right outside the opera house, of life-sized panels showing Jewish musicians and singers who had worked at Wagner's festival but were banned under the Nazis.

-Many of them went into exile or died in Nazi extermination or labor camps.
+Many of them went into exile or died in Nazi extermination or labour camps.

 But it is new for the museum, where a reporter in 2007 wrote that he could only find one tiny photo of Hitler.